epw/consensus/Consensus Book.md

 Experience is a measure of how your character grows and learns over time.
 In Consensus, "marking experience" refers to filling in a bubble on your character sheet.
 When you fill in the fifth bubble, erase them all and pick an Advancement.

 Several things cause you to mark experience.
 Generally, like the rest of Consensus, do it when a move tells you to.
 The ways you can mark experience are common information at the table, and can act as encouragement: If you let the Hedge Mage talk to your character about their Paradigm, you just might mark experience!
 Everybody wins!
-Similarly, you can use hold from moves like Assert Your Paradigm which let you tell others to mark experience to encourage them to act how you would like to see.
+Similarly, you can use hold from moves like Assert Your Paradigm.
+This would allow you to encourage others to do what you want them to, by offering experience.

-Here are most common ways to mark experience, which reflect how Consensus is encouraging you to act.
+Here are most common ways to mark experience, which reflect how Consensus is encouraging you to play the game.

 ### Flags